martdem80/C486_Project/README.md

 ## 📋 Overview

 This project uses fine-tuned YOLOv8 model, a state-of-the-art object detection and segmentation model, to recognize ASL hand gestures in real-time through a webcam feed.
-The system is trained to detect and classify the 24 letters of the English alphabet in ASL.
-(Except "J" and "Z" gestures due to the motions)
+The system is trained to detect and classify the 24 letters of the English alphabet in ASL (except "J" and "Z" gestures due to the motions).

 ## 🔧 Prerequisites